Pharmaceutical Care Network Europe

 For any questions: info@pcne.org

-The organisation of the symposium is supported by pharmaSuisse, the Swiss association of pharmacists; the State Chancellery of City of Basel; TopPharm, the grouping of independent community pharmacies; OFAC the professional cooperative society of Swiss pharmacists; Tillots Pharma AG, BWT Best Water / Reusable tritan water bottle
+The organisation of the symposium is supported by pharmaSuisse, the Swiss association of pharmacists; the journal Research in Social and Administrative Pharmacy (RSAP), the State Chancellery of City of Basel; TopPharm, the grouping of independent community pharmacies; OFAC the professional cooperative society of Swiss pharmacists; Tillots Pharma AG, BWT Best Water / Reusable tritan water bottle

 Gold